Safe Routes to School E-News

 practitioners in identifying

 Our state advocacy organizers in our seven network states ( CA, FL, MS, NC, NJ, OH, TN) continually look for opportunities to collaborate and share resources to efficiently advance state-level policy change, even crossing state borders to work together.
 One recent example is the “team” approach our Mississippi and Tennessee advocacy organizers used in attending the TN Bike Summit in Memphis, which passed a Complete Streets policy this year and will be installing bike lanes on 51 miles of city streets.
 The geographic synergy between Memphis, Tennessee and northern Mississippi presented a perfect opportunity for our team to think regionally, with both of our advocacy organizers attending.
-Visit the Safe Routes to School National Partnership Tennessee Blog to learn more about the summit.
+Visit the Safe Routes Partnership Tennessee Blog to learn more about the summit.

 Given that it was “Bike Month,” May was a month of celebrations, and there were plenty of examples of phenomenal events.
 Within the regional networks, we highlight the amazing events in the Greater Washington, DC region.
 Schools and communities throughout the region participated in Bike to School Day, and at the end of that particular week, in